Duncan Sambrook is Young's at heart

 Duncan has raised £1.5 million to develop a complex that will include a brewery, a tap room and a museum.
 The museum will include many of the old vessels from Young’s, including the enormous coppers where malt and hops were boiled and the equally large beam engines that once provided the power to drive the entire brewing process.
 The engines will be run once or twice a year.

 The brewery site is Grade II-listed and pays homage to Victorian design and engineering.
-Great iron beams and stanchions hold up the large rooms once occupied by mash tuns, coppers (below) and open square fermenters.
+Great iron beams and stanchions hold up the large rooms once occupied by mash tuns, coppers (above) and open square fermenters.
 The former cooperage, where oak casks were built and repaired, will house a new maturation area for Sambrook’s while the mezzanine will be home to the new brew house.

 Duncan Sambrook’s involvement with Young’s comes from his love of beer and his distress when Young’s closed.
 He worked for the global accountancy group Deloitte in the City of London where his job was to help new companies float on the Stock Exchange so he had the essential, hard-nosed experience to create a brewery.